FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 Narcolepsy

-Narcolepsy is a sleep disorder that doesn’t cause problems getting enough sleep, but rather causes sudden sleepiness at times when you should be awake.
+Narcolepsy is a sleep disorder that doesn’t cause problems getting enough sleep but rather causes sudden sleepiness at times when you should be awake.
 Someone with narcolepsy may find that they suddenly develop sleepiness or fall asleep unintentionally during the day when they would normally be awake.

-The cause of narcolepsy is not fully understood, however, it appears that it is related to low levels of hypocretin, a chemical that promotes wakefulness and regulates REM sleep.
+The cause of narcolepsy is not fully understood; however, it appears that it is related to low levels of hypocretin, a chemical that promotes wakefulness and regulates REM sleep.
 There are certain factors that can increase the risk of narcolepsy [14].
 These include:

 • Autoimmune disorders